Updated: August 11, 2020 | Ilse Lauwens, Marketing Director

 WP e-commerce is, as the name suggests, one more WordPress plugin.
 It prides itself on being the “original” e-commerce WordPress solution.
 Its download count is over 3M times, and the coding is quite easy to grasp.

 Basically, CSS and HTML knowledge is all you need.
 You can also pay a bit of extra for expert’s support, or you can ask the community of this platform.

-Unlike most of their competition, Zeuscart as a platform doesn’t even bother to hide their dev-centric nature.
+Unlike most of their competition, Zeuscart, as a platform doesn’t even bother to hide their dev-centric nature.
 Instead, they embrace it.
 The platform’s landing page is riddled with enough acronyms to immediately scare anyone who doesn’t know their way around coding - GPL license, PHP, MySQL and a lot of other terms.

 Speaking of platform, Zeuscart was built using Bootstrap and it works best with small or medium companies.
 It has a decent community, quite a lot of features, and has a free month-long trial, followed by paid access.
-It could be a platform worth considering, but both website and platform’s social media accounts seem to be abandoned since 2014.
-You can still download the platform itself from their website, though.http://zeuscart.com
+It could be a platform worth considering, but both the website and the platform’s social media accounts seem to be abandoned since 2014.
+You can still download the platform itself from their website, though.

 Virto Commerce is a professional enterprise business solution and an extensively flexible platform in general.